pradeephubgit/appsignal-docs/source/ruby/command-line/notify_of_deploy.html.md

 Note: The same logic is used in the Capistrano integration.
 A deploy marker is created on each deploy.

-This tool is available since version 0.2.5 of the AppSignal Ruby gem.
+This tool was available between versions 0.2.5 and 2.11.10 of the AppSignal Ruby gem.

 Please read our documentation on [Deploy markers] for recommended alternative methods of sending deploy markers to AppSignal.